 - Billing preferences

-- A parent can contact our customer service department to access, change, or delete the child’s Personal Information by sending an e-mail to email@example.com.
-Please include the child’s member name and the parent’s e-mail address in the e-mail so that we can better assist you with your inquiry or request.
+A parent can also contact our customer service department to access, change, or delete Personal Information by sending an e-mail to firstname.lastname@example.org.

-Please note that Personal Information about a child may remain in back-up storage for some period of time after a request for deletion of that child’s account.
+Please note that Personal Information about a child may remain in backup storage for up to two weeks after a request for deletion of that child’s data.
 This may be the case even though no information about that account remains in our active user databases.

 Questions or Concerns

-If you have any questions or concerns regarding privacy on JAM, please send a detailed message to JAM’s CEO Zach Klein via email at firstname.lastname@example.org, write to us at
+If you have any questions or concerns regarding privacy on JAM, please send a detailed message via email to firstname.lastname@example.org or contact us at

-We will make every effort to resolve your concerns.
-Please note that if you are not 18 years of age or older, then you must have your parent or legal guardian’s permission to call us.
+Please note that if you are not 18 years of age or older, you must have your parent or legal guardian’s permission to call us.